 What's the best heart to burn fat?

-This zone is the guideline for all exercisers of all ages but isn't 100% accurate.
-If you wish to have a more personalised approach here's the formula for working out your own personal fat-burning zone.
+This fat burning zone theory is the guideline for all exercisers of all ages but isn’t 100% accurate.
+If you wish to have a more personalised approach here’s the formula for working out your own personal fat-burning zone.

 In order to burn more fat, you first need to identify your correct heart rate fat burning level.
-Working out the best heart rate to lose weight, Please follow these steps below to work out the calculation.
+Working out the best top burning heart rate is to lose weight, Please follow these steps below to work out the calculation.
 You will need a calculator to complete these steps.

 Step 1